Arabian-vACC/library/docs/aerodrome/abu dhabi/gmc.md

 ***(See 7.2.1)***

-### 4.3.3 Dual runway 13L/R departure taxi procedures
+### 4.3.3 Dual Runway 13L/R Departure Taxi Procedures
 When departing from 13L, aircraft pushing back on apron 1 shall be instructed to taxi via E9 or E11 to join E and taxi to holding point E2 or E3.

 Aircraft on apron 2 shall be instructed to taxi via E13 or E14 to join E and taxi to holding point E2 or E3.
 Caution must be exercised at taxiway E13 and E10 intersection as this may be in use by arriving aircraft on 13R.